bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-The script is saying to rotate 360 degrees horizontally, as before, set the Z range minimum to 60 (roughly half way through the sample) for about 30 frames, and then set the Z range minimum back to 0 in the subsequent 30 frames.
-And that’s what we get.
+The script is saying to rotate 360 degrees horizontally, as before, set the Z range minimum to 60 (roughly halfway through the sample) for about 30 frames, and then set the Z range minimum back to 0 in the subsequent 30 frames.
+And that's what we get.

 #### Define multiple commands

 Another useful 3Dscript feature is the ability to issue multiple commands to happen simultaneously, within the defined frames.
 For example, we can make a script that defines a horizontal rotation and Z cropping at the same time.

-- Write the code below in the editor and press `Run`
+- Write the code below in the editor and press `Run`:

 ```default
 From frame 0 to frame 71: